 The Degree Audit may be used by students admitted to UVU.
-To access Wolverine Track, you will need to know your UV ID and password to login to UVLINK (if you do not know your password, type in your birthdate: ddmmyy).
+To access Wolverine Track, you will need to know your UV ID and password to login to myUVU (if you do not know your password, type in your birthdate: ddmmyy).
 For technical assistance, contact the Service Desk at (801) 863-8888.

 Wolverine Track will only produce audits for students who are "active."
 Inactive students must reapply for admission to use Wolverine Track.

 If you experience problems attempting to run Wolverine Track, please stop in and see your major advisor.

 Go to http://www.uvu.edu/wolverinetrack/ for more information.

 Making the best career decisions are based on gathering enough of the right information and it starts with self-assessment, or learning more about you.
 For example, being award of your individual interests and unique personality will help you discover whether you prefer to work with people, data, ideas or things, or some combination of them.
 Just knowing this will lead to very different career options.

 At UVU, we have a number of self-assessment, career assessment and exploration tools available to assist you.
 Each will help you become more informed about how your personality, interests, values, skills and experiences impact major and career choices.
 You can learn a lot about yourself through many of these resources, but make sure you include your major advisor/career counselor during the process.
 This is extremely important.
 Find your advisor now.